 Content Roadblock #3 – Production cadence (or lack thereof), platform, logistics.

-There is understandably a great deal of concern around publishing times, the number of posts, length of posts, and where to publish them (blog, website, social media).
+There is understandably a great deal of concern around publishing times, the number of posts, the length of posts, and where to publish them (blog, website, social media).
 Considering content production logistics alone can quickly become paralyzing.
 While benchmarking competitors may be a step in the right direction, trial and error is something with which content managers must become comfortable, and testing content ideas is clearly not always an easy internal sell.

 Content Roadblock #4 – Engagement follow-up and comment mitigation.